 - Go back to Analytics Studio by opening the App Launcher ( ).

 - And now, the moment you’ve been waiting for.
 Look for My First Analytics App, click it, and you go to a page showing all the app’s assets, including dashboards, lenses, and datasets.
 Keep this page in mind: If you and your team want to customize your experience, typically you’d start here.

 - But for now, you want to get to your app as quickly as possible.
-Click Run App at upper right and … Voila—the app’s home dashboard, where you can see top-level KPIs.
+Click Run App at the upper right and … Voila—the app’s home dashboard, where you can see top-level KPIs.
 Scroll down to see a list and descriptions of all the other dashboards.
 We’re not going to linger here—you can learn more about Sales Analytics dashboards in the Sales Analytics module.
 For now, let’s take a quick look at one of the dashboards.

 - Scroll to find the Team Benchmark dashboard, and click to open it.

 - As its name suggests, the dashboard shows how the sales team is doing over a given period.
-To see how dashboards work, try changing the Time Period filter at top right from This Quarter to Current Fiscal Year.
+To see how dashboards work, try changing the Time Period filter at the top right from This Quarter to Current Fiscal Year.

 Interesting!
-In a glance, you can see how much business each member of the team has created for the selected time period.
-This dashboard is a great example of the charts and specially filtered data tables that give you immediate insights into your data.
+At a glance, you can see how much business each member of the team has created for the selected time period.
+This dashboard is a great example of charts and specially filtered data tables that give you immediate insights into your data.
 And from here, you can quickly drill in for more detail.
 Or, click the home button in the upper left to go back to the home page.
 Impressive, right?
 Laura’s going to love it!

 Your app’s just been born, and you’re already seeing a lot.
 Imagine what can happen as you get further into its lifecycle by going through the app creation process again, this time giving a little more thought to how you answer the wizard questions.